yo61/puppet-prometheus/README.md

 * Installs the prometheus daemon, alertmanager or exporters(via url or package)
   * The package method was implemented, but currently there isn't any package for prometheus
-  * Currently, only node exporter class was implemented
 * Optionally installs a user to run it under
 * Installs a configuration file for prometheus daemon (/etc/prometheus/prometheus.yaml) or for alertmanager (/etc/prometheus/alert.rules)
 * Manages the services via upstart, sysv, or systemd